NaomiProject/naomi-docs/introduction.md

 The Naomi Project is an open source, technology agnostic platform for developing always-on, voice-controlled applications!

-Naomi **software** integrates different home text-to-speech & speech-to-text systems, plugins and technologies into a single solution.
+Naomi **software** integrates within a framework an array of functionality supporing text-to-speech & speech-to-text systems, plugins and recognition technologies into a single solution.
 It provides uniform user interfaces, and a common approach for developing always-on, voice-controlled applications, regardless of the number of devices and sub-systems involved.

-You've reached the Naomi documentation, which contains extensive resources for all users.
+The Naomi documentation contains extensive resources to meet the needs of all users.
 - If you are new to Naomi, we recommend to learn a bit about Naomi first before jumping in - please proceed directly to the [Getting Started](#getting-started) chapter below!
 - If you're an experienced user, the [Download](/download/) page contains links and installation instructions.
 The [Manual Configuration Guide](./configuration/) also contain useful information if you chose to manually configure Naomi.
 If you're looking for the documentation of a specific plugins, go to the [Naomi Plugin Exchange](/plugins/).
 You can also use the search box above to find any page on this site.
 - If you would like to contribute to the development of Naomi, please refer to our [Developer Guide](./developer/).